ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-To tell the resolver compiler that we have a common service we just nee to do the following:
+To tell the resolver compiler that we have a well-known service, we need to do the following:

 ```csharp
 .AddGraphQLServer()